 A WMS can help you plan, schedule, and route orders more accurately, monitor inventory levels, manage labour resources, and, most importantly, reduce paperwork and manual processes.

 Many WMS platforms integrate automation technologies with small-medium business accounting or enterprise resource planning (ERP) systems.
 This enables businesses to connect multiple systems and streamline their supply chain.

 Cycle counting, if it happens at all without a WMS in place, often involves walking through and counting inventory from start to finish by hand.
 With a WMS in place, warehouses can automate the cycle counting process, saving both time and money.

-Guided picking, packing, and putaway are a few other ways a WMS can reduce warehouse costs.
 From an onboarding perspective, guided picking options can decrease the time it takes to train employees.
 Simplifying the picking process and reducing the possibility of human error means you can eliminate quality issues and reduce rework or returns, saving even more time and money.

 6. Using the proper material handling equipment

 Forklifts and pallet jacks are two of the most common material-handling equipment(MHE) found in warehouses.
 They can make the workload of manual labourers much more manageable, allowing them to pick and place orders more quickly and easily.

 There are many different types of MHE available on the market today, so it’s essential to carefully consider your needs when selecting the right equipment for your warehouse.
 Factors to consider include: